-Background research will include the review of readily available relevant project documents and design standards; compiling public utility system maps, as-built traffic signal plans, BRT IV project design plans, and details for use in project design; and submission of utility information request letters to privately-owned utility companies with facilities in the public right-of-way that may be affected by this project.
+Kimley-Horn will conduct background research which will include the review of readily available relevant project documents and design standards, compiling aerial photographs, public utility system maps, as-built traffic signal plans, and details for use in the project's detailed design.
+We will also submit utility information request letters to privately owned utility companies with facilities in the public right-of-way that may be affected as a result of the project.